keu/docs/tutorials/astro-python-sdk.md

 )
 ```

-Because we don't want to keep the content of `orders_data` after the DAG is completed, we specify it without a name.
+Because the content of `orders_data` isn't needed after the DAG is completed, it's specified without a name.
 When you define a `Table` object without a preexisting name, that table is considered a temporary table.

 The Astro SDK deletes all temporary tables after you run `aql.cleanup` in your DAG.

 ### Transform

-We can filter our loaded table from S3 and join it to a Snowflake table with single line of code.
+You can filter your loaded table from S3 and join it to a Snowflake table with single line of code.
 The result of this function is a temporary table called `joined_data`:

 ```python
 @aql.transform